-As of June 30, 2020, the carrying value of our Term Loans consisted of \$3.3 million principal outstanding less the debt issuance costs of \$36,000 and the accretion of the final maturity payment of \$1.8 million.
-We intend to pay our Term Loans in full, including the final maturity payment by the fourth quarter of 2020.
+As of September 30, 2020, the carrying value of our Term Loans consisted of \$1.3 million principal outstanding less the debt issuance costs of \$7,500 and the accretion of the final maturity payment of \$1.8 million.
 The debt issuance costs have been recorded as a debt discount which are being accreted to interest expense over the life of the Term Loans.